-This means that if we want to step more quickly and fully into our new life and the possibilities it brings, it is incredibly important to learn to manage not only the practical changes we encounter but also the psychological or emotional transitions that accompany the changes.
+This means that if we want to step more quickly and more fully into our new life, and the possibilities it brings, it is incredibly important for us to learn to manage not only the practical changes we encounter but also the psychological and emotional transitions that accompany each change.

 These transitions come in three stages: